12 Best Lats Exercises to Build a Bigger and Stronger Back

 7. Lat Pulldowns

-Lat Pulldowns are a great exercise for targeting the lats, as well as other upper back muscles.
+Lat Pulldowns are great for targeting the lats and other upper back muscles.

 To increase the variety of your lat pulldown, you could try: